promisinganuj/cloud/AWS/IAM/assuming-identity.md

 ### What is SAML 2.0-based Federation
 * SAML 2.0 (Security Assertion Markup Language 2.0) is an open standard that many identity providers (IdPs) use.
 * This feature enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS API operations without you having to create an IAM user for everyone in your organization.
+* It provides access to AWS Console or CLI
 * Here is an example:
 ![Image2](https://github.com/promisinganuj/cloud/blob/master/AWS/IAM/saml-based-federation.png)